-MMV is dedicated to developing new medicines for vulnerable populations: children and pregnant women, who are at greatest risk of dying from malaria.
+MMV is dedicated to developing new medicines for children and pregnant women, who are at heightened risk of dying from malaria.

 Developing better medicines for children

 MMV has long recognized that developing better medicines for children helps address the most vulnerable patient population at greatest risk of dying from malaria.
 In 2019 children under 5 represented 67% of lives lost from the disease.

 Children are not just little adults.
 They absorb and metabolize medicines differently and need medicines adapted for their weight and age.
 This is why MMV has worked with partners to develop and bring to market nine child-friendly formulations.

 In addition, MMV is working with other organizations as part of the PAMAfrica Consortium to develop the first malaria treatment for babies under 5kg.

 The challenges of developing medicines for pregnant women

 Every year, 125 million pregnancies around the world are at risk from malaria.1 In Africa alone, approximately 10,000 women and 200,000 babies die annually as a consequence.2 Pregnant women have an increased risk of life-threatening outcomes, including cerebral malaria or severe anaemia.3